Stunning Bird Photography That Reveals The Beauty Hidden In The Country’s Forests

 Glittering-Bellied Emeraldviniciuskohnpassaros

-Lighting is one of the most critical aspects of photography, as noted by professional photographers like Chris Packham.
-He explains that the golden hour, shortly after sunrise and before sunset, provides the best natural light for capturing birds.
+Lighting is one of the most critical aspects of photography.
+The golden hour, shortly after sunrise and before sunset, provides the best natural light for capturing birds.

 White-Vented Violetear